ChubieMirembe/RTG/Week_4/lab_book.md

 Through this exercise, I learned how hierarchical transformations work in practice and how parent-child relationships determine the position and orientation of complex multi-object systems.
 I saw how matrix multiplication order affects the final motion, for example, rotating before translating produces an orbit, while translating first only moves the object in a straight line.
-I also understood how local and world coordinate spaces interact: the Moon’s transformation depends on Earth’s, and Earth’s depends on the Sun’s.
+I also understood how local and world coordinate spaces interact: the Moonï¿½s transformation depends on Earthï¿½s, and Earthï¿½s depends on the Sunï¿½s.
 This demonstrated how a single change in the parent matrix propagates down the hierarchy.
 Additionally, I learned to balance visual and physical scaling, choosing orbital radii and rotation speeds that are not realistic in size but make motion readable in a single camera view.
-The exercise deepened my understanding of using `glm::rotate`, `glm::translate`, and `glm::scale` together, and showed how small adjustments to transform order or scale can dramatically change the scene’s behaviour.
+The exercise deepened my understanding of using `glm::rotate`, `glm::translate`, and `glm::scale` together, and showed how small adjustments to transform order or scale can dramatically change the sceneï¿½s behaviour.

 Overall, I now have a much clearer grasp of hierarchical modelling, transformation composition, and how to simulate planetary systems using only matrix operations.